+The Series A Preferred Stock ranks, with respect to rights to the payment of dividends and the distribution of assets upon liquidation, dissolution or winding up of the Company, senior to the rights of holders of the Company's common stock and on parity with the Company's 10% cumulative redeemable preferred stock.
 The Series A Preferred Stock has a liquidation preference of \$25.00 per share.
 When, as, and if authorized by the Company's board of directors and declared by the Company, dividends on Series A Preferred Stock are payable on the 15th of April, July, October and January of each year at a rate per annum equal to 7.00% per annum of the \$25.00 per share liquidation preference.
 Dividends on the Series A Preferred Stock are cumulative.